Theodrosrun/dai-maven-installation/README.md

 If you are using Windows, you can add Maven to your `PATH` manually.
 You can follow this tutorial: <https://phoenixnap.com/kb/install-maven-windows>.

-> **Note**
-> I (Ludovic) am interested if one of you could improve this section with
-> instructions and/or screenshots.
-As I am not using Windows myself, I cannot
-> test it entirely.
->
-> Feel free to open an issue and a pull request on GitHub if you want to help!
-> Thanks!

 ---

 ### Install and configure IntelliJ IDEA